kcranston/abc-classroom/README.md

 After running `nbauthor` on all the notebooks you want to include run:
 `nbdistribute /tmp/student-template` to take the contents of the `student/` directory and create a template repository from it at `/tmp/student-template`.
-Push this repository to GitHub and use it as the template for your GitHub classro0m assignment.
+Push this repository to GitHub and use it as the template for your GitHub classroom assignment.

 In the autograder directory you will find both the public and private tests, but no notebook.
 The idea is that at a later stage students submit their